slbailey/Retrovue/docs/runtime/schedule_service.md

 ## Testing

 Use the `retrovue test broadcast-day-alignment` command to validate broadcast day logic and rollover handling.
 This test validates the HBO-style 05:00–07:00 scenario and ensures proper broadcast day classification.

+ScheduleService operates on BroadcastChannel entities using UUID identifiers for external operations and logs.

 ## Cross-References